iolave/go-proxmox/docs/api-wrapper/index.md

 The pve api wrapper is an http server ment to be installed on the proxmox host server that wraps the proxmox api and adds missing features to it.

+> [!NOTE]
-_pve-api-wrapper can definitely be installed somewhere else but some functionalities might not work._
+> pve-api-wrapper can definitely be installed somewhere else by pointing to the corresponding pve host & port, but some functionalities might not work.

 ## Features
 - Proper error responses on failed requests,
-- lxc exec command endpoint (not available yet).
+- custom endpoints (for a full list see the [reference])

 ## Installation
 ### Latest release